arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 #### Set Up The Environment

 You can set `DISTRO` to:
-- `base`: unsecure image without ostree and optee
+- `lmp-base`: unsecure image without ostree and optee
-- `Lmp`: secure image without xwayland
+- `lmp`: secure image without xwayland
 - `lmp-xwayland`: secure image with xwayland support

 ***`lmp-partner-arduino-image` will be better supported in the near future.***